 Figure 2.
 Effect of Diversification on Total Risk

 Portfolio theory directly contradicts Mr. Hill’s assertion78that an investor would be indifferent to a reduction in expected return on equity if in exchange the volatility of revenues were reduced.
-As Mr. Hill notes,79investors care about systematic risk, so only if the reduction in volatility of revenues somehow translated into a reduction in systematic risk, would an investor expected a lower cost of capital.
+As Mr. Hill notes,79investors care about systematic risk, so only if the reduction in volatility of revenues somehow translated into a reduction in systematic risk, would an investor expect a lower cost of capital.
 Mr. Hill has not demonstrated any link between reduced volatility of revenues and systematic risk.

 Q. Is there a contradiction between the reduction in volatility of revenues from decoupling and no reduction in the cost of capital as a result?